mattbennett/scandium/README.rst

  - PySide
  - py2exe

-The most hassle-free installation method is to download and install twisted, PySide and py2exe separately.
-Setuptools will take care of the other dependencies.
+The most hassle-free installation method is to download and install twisted, qt4reactor, PySide and py2exe separately.
+Setuptools will install Flask for you.

 Creating a Project
 ==================